Quality & Safety of Our Products

 How does this work with organic certification?
 I thought this was the strictest of standards?

 To use the organic certification logo on our products, it means that a lot of attention has been paid to making sure the right practices are in place at every step in the supply chain, beginning with the seeds planted at each farm.
-These practices encourage environmental sustainability and help to prevent potentially harmful substances, like pesticides and antibiotics, from being introduced to our foods.
-However, many other contaminants still have the potential to find their way into organic foods.
+These practices encourage environmental sustainability and help to prevent potentially harmful substances, like toxic persistent pesticides and antibiotics, from being introduced to our foods.
+However, many other contaminants still have the potential to find their way into all foods, including organic.
 That’s why it was important to us to build our proprietary Quality and Food Safety program that goes beyond organic, addressing several additional potential contaminants.